Texting and Driving

 A California resident was sentenced to six years in prison after killing a 46-year-old woman in an automobile wreck in August 2007.
 Investigators determined Deborah Matis-Engle was driving 66 mph and text messaging when she slammed into a group of vehicles stopped in a construction zone.
 The victim’s vehicle burst into flames and rescue crews were unable to pull her from the wreckage before the fire claimed her life.

-According to CTIA – The Wireless Association, Americans sent 75 billion text messages every month in 2008.
+According to CTIA – The Wireless Association, Americans sent 561 billion text messages every month in 2014.
 Additionally, research by Harris Interactive indicates 57% of people text while driving.
-Current trends show the amount of texting isn’t likely to fade either; cell phone users now send more than 350 texts each month, compared to only 200 traditional calls each month.
+Current trends show the amount of texting isn’t likely to fade either; cell phone users in 2011 sent or received more than 41 texts each day, compared to only 12 traditional calls each day.
 The growing prominence of smartphones with email capabilities exacerbates these problems even further.

 Researchers at Virginia Tech Transportation Institute determined 80% of all crashes, and 65% of near crashes, were caused because drivers were looking somewhere other than the road in front of them.
 This study validates the importance of minimizing distractions while behind the wheel.